DiscreteTom/bimark/README.md

 [[!BiMark]] is a tool to auto create [[bidirectional link]] between markdown files.
 ```

-The escaped reference will not be replaced with a link, and will not be assigned an id.
+The escaped reference will not check if the definition exists, not be replaced with a link, and will not be assigned with an id.

 ### API